 - Scoop: Scoop the cookie dough into 1 ½ inch balls using a cookie scoop.
-Roll the cookie dough using your hands to make a smooth ball.
+Roll the cookie dough using your hands to make smooth balls.

-- Add the nuts: Roll the cookie dough balls in the sliced almonds, covering the ball completely in the nuts.
-Place the cookie dough ball on the prepared baking tray and flatten it with your palm.
+- Add the nuts: Roll the cookie dough balls in the sliced almonds, covering the balls completely in the nuts.
+Place the cookie dough on the prepared baking tray, and flatten each ball with your palm.

-- Bake: Bake the cookies for about 12-13 minutes.
+- Bake: Bake the cookies for about 12 to 13 minutes.
 The edges will be golden brown and the center will still be soft.

-- Cool: Remove the cookies from the tray and transfer to a cooling rack.
-Dust them with powdered sugar, then enjoy!
+- Cool: Allow the cookies to cool slightly on the pan.
+Then, transfer them to a wire cooling rack to cool completely.
+Dust the baked almond cookies with powdered sugar, then enjoy!

-For chewier almond cookies, only bake them for 10 minutes then let them cool on the pan.
+For chewier almond cookies, only bake them for 10 minutes, and let them cool on the pan.
 Cooling the cookies on the tray will make the bottom of the cookies a little more firm while the center and top stay soft.
-The cookies will not completely fall apart when picked up since the bottom is baked more but the cookies themselves will be super chewy and tender.
+The cookies will not completely fall apart when picked up since the bottom is baked more, but the cookies themselves will be super chewy and tender!

 How to Store Almond Cookies